qxresearch/Simple-Harmonic-Motion/README.md

 <br>
 </br>

+### README
 ```
 📑 If you think this project has helped you learn something new you can give a star
-📜 If you think it's a bad project do point out 'why' and spam the issue section 🚩
+📑 If you think it's a bad project do point out 'why' and spam the issue section 🚩
 ```

 <br>